top of page

 Well, enough about that part of the story, as the merger did not go through after two years of a contentious battle between all involved.

 Let's return to the beginning of the ABC colorcast of "The Jetsons."
 According to "Eyesofageneratioin.com," since ABC had no way of showing/airing a color program and only a few affiliated stations could broadcast in color, a plan was put into motion involving both ABC, Hanna-Barbera and, I kid you not, NBC.
-Each Sunday when "The Jetsons" aired, A 35mm master and a 16mm copy (master and a safety film) would be driven to NBC's Burbank, California studios where NBC technicians would play them simultaneously down their two AT&T video lines to ABC-New York for the east coast and central time zones.
-Then, later, they would do the same for the Pacific and Mountain time zones.
+Each Sunday when "The Jetsons" aired, A 35mm master and a 16mm copy (master and a safety film) would be driven by messenger to NBC's Burbank, California studios, where NBC technicians would play them simultaneously down their two AT&T video lines to ABC-New York for the east coast and central time zones.
+Later, they would do the same for the Pacific and Mountain time zones.

 "The Flintstones" would benefit by being broadcast in color the same way when it aired on Friday evenings.
 This method would continue from late 1962 through late 1964 when ABC installed an RCA color film chain in the New York network operations studio.
 I'm assuming that NBC charged ABC studio production time; if it was, the cost is unknown.

-Locally, WTVP Channel 17-Decatur would not broadcast a network program in color until sometime in 1965 when "The Flintstones" and "Jonny Quest" were both broadcast in color with the ABC color logo and a video text crawl with the words, "The following is a WTVP Color Presentation."
+Locally, WTVP Channel 17-Decatur did not broadcast a network program in color until 1965, when "The Flintstones" and "Jonny Quest" were both broadcast in color.
+WTVP would broadcast the ABC color logo (seen below) and a video text crawl with the words, "The following is a WTVP Color Presentation."

 --Doug Quick